 “Above-CHWM Load Process” means the public process conducted during each Forecast Year, in which BPA will calculate the following values for the upcoming Rate Period: 1) each customer’s Preliminary Net Requirement; 2) adjusted CHWMs; and 3) each customer’s Above-CHWM Load.

 “Actual Annual Net Load” means a customer’s measured annual Total Retail Load less Existing Resources, Specified Resources added to the Tier 1 Allowance Amount, the annual measured energy amount of NLSLs, Consumer-Owned Resources serving On-site Consumer Load, and Above-CHWM Load.
-This is used for calculating the Marginal True-Up Charge for Block and Slice products, as described in Section 4.2.2.
+This is used for calculating the Tier 1 Marginal Energy True-Up Charge for Block and Slice products, as described in Section 4.2.2.

 “Additional Adjustment for Very Low-Densities” means an additional discount amount added to an eligible customer’s Low Density Discount to account for the customer’s very low system density.

-“Agreed-Upon Procedures” means services that fall under the category of miscellaneous financial services provided to BPA by an external auditor that are covered contractually between BPA and an external auditor.
+“Agreed-Upon Procedures (AUPs)” means services that fall under the category of miscellaneous financial services provided to BPA by an external auditor that are covered contractually between BPA and an external auditor.

 “All Other Resource Acquisitions” means the portion of BPA’s resource acquisitions made for any purpose that is not a Tier 1 System Resource, Balancing Power Purchase, a Tier 1 Non-Slice Capacity Acquisition, or a Tier 2 Acquisition, as listed in Table 3-5.